Skip to main content

 5. Insurance

 Second, since you’ll have employees, you’ll need workers’ compensation insurance to hire and have employees working for you.
-Given that the average cost of a workers’ compensation claim is $40,000, it’s also a way to protect your business.
+Given that the average cost of a workers’ compensation claim is $40,000, having insurance is also a way to protect your business.

-For small businesses like convenience stores, $50 per month is a good number to plan with for workers’ compensation insurance.
+For small businesses like convenience stores, $50 to $70 per month is a good number to plan with for workers’ compensation insurance.

 And finally, you need insurance in place to protect the thousands of dollars worth of inventory and equipment in your store.